-III PLAN ASSUMPTIONS
+PLAN ASSUMPTIONS

 Rural Residential activity (lots in the 1 to 5 acre category) should be confined to areas within Urban Area Boundaries as adopted by the Board of Supervisors.
 Exceptions to this policy should be considered only when such activity is the logical extension of an existing viable rural service center or unincorporated community.
-Specific areas within the Urban Area Boundaries should be identified for this type of activity rather than allowing it to occur in a haphazard unplanned fashion.
+Specific areas within Urban Area Boundaries should be identified for this type of activity rather than allowing it to occur in a haphazard unplanned fashion.

 Those specific areas selected for rural residential activity should be beyond the 20 year projection for community sewer and water service as set forth in the County's Water and Liquid Waste Management Plan.
-This would assure a minimum of conflict between community sewer and water dependent land uses and land uses which do not require such services.
+This assures a minimum of conflict between community sewer and water dependent land uses which do not require such services.
 This arrangement should result in the most efficient and economic use of land and resources.

-Lots 100,000 square feet and larger are capable of supporting independent sewer and water systems, thus being permissible under current County and
+Lots 100,000 square feet and larger are capable of supporting independent sewer and water systems and are permissible in the plan area under current County and State subdivision regulations.

-State regulations.
 The St. John's River acts as a natural barrier to extension of community services.
-The presence of the River between existing intensive urban development and the plan area should help preserve the rural residential character of the area.
+The presence of the river between existing intensive urban development and the plan area should help preserve the rural residential character of the area.

-The existing rural residential activity already located in the plan area will provide a nucleus from which the proposed rural residential activity can. extend outward in a logical and orderly fashion.
+The existing rural residential activity already located in the plan area will provide a nucleus from which the proposed rural residential activity can extend outward in a logical and orderly fashion.